 Table of Contents

 The pain may be more noticeable in sitting or reclining positions, and stress is known to aggravate it.
 The fact is that costochondritis is a relatively harmless condition and usually goes away without treatment.
-It is never accompanied with swelling.
-The inflammation can involve cartilage areas on both sides of the sternum, but usually is on one side only.
+It is never accompanied by swelling.
+The inflammation can involve cartilage areas on both sides of the sternum, but usually, it is located on the one side only.
 It is a very similar condition to a disease called Tietze's syndrome, with only one difference - Tietze's includes swelling.
 The discomfort of costochondritis often lasts a few days only.

 Incidence of the condition